 1. Identify opportunities and make data-backed changes that fuel growth

-As a business owner, it’s likely that you already have access to a fair amount of data that can be analyzed and reviewed in order to spark business growth this year.
+As a business owner, it’s likely that you already have access to a fair amount of data that can be analyzed and reviewed to spark business growth this year.
 It’s up to you to sift through that data and find gaps or opportunities that will help you take your business to the next level.

-For an eCommerce business, for example, that might mean doing something as simple as scouring historical data in Google Analytics to determine which times of the year new customers are most likely to buy.
+For an eCommerce business, that might mean doing something as simple as scouring historical data in Google Analytics to determine which times of the year new customers are most likely to buy.
 For a brick-and-mortar business, it might mean taking some time to look through monthly sales and inventory data from the previous twelve months in order to better prepare for months when demand for your product is high.

 Etsy is one company that understands the power of making data-backed changes to fuel business growth.
 In the case study illustrated below, writer Morgan Brown sheds light on one such opportunity that the Etsy team was able to identify early on.

-He includes a quote that Laura Hood, a product marketing manager at Etsy gave to WebProNews:
+He includes a quote that Laura Hood, a product marketing manager at Etsy, gave to WebProNews:

 “Early on at Etsy, we saw our number of visitors from mobile devices growing, so we began optimizing our pages to make them faster, easier, and prettier from any phone.”

 Brown further explains how Etsy capitalized on the data they were getting about traffic from mobile devices: